-- Higher than anticipated debt funded capex leading to deterioration in capital structure and debt coverage indicators - Substantial decline in capacity utilization leading to a scale of less than Rs 250 crores with a PBILDT margins of less than 3 5% - Significant Delay in completion of project along with cost overruns.
+- Higher than anticipated debt funded capex leading to deterioration in capital structure and debt coverage indicators - Substantial decline in capacity utilization leading to a scale of less than Rs 250 crores on a combined basis, with PBILDT margin of less than 3.5%. - Significant Delay in completion of project along with cost overruns.